IuliiaKonovalova/e-commerce/README.md

 | created_at     | created_at     | DateTimeField | auto_now_add=True, verbose_name='Created at', help_text='Date and time of creation.' |
 | updated_at     | updated_at     | DateTimeField | auto_now=True, verbose_name='Updated at', help_text='Date and time of last update.' |

 ---
+## Testing

+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

+---

 ## Payment Setup